top of page

 What is LPR?

 The unusual thing about LPR is that you may have the condition without ever noticing it.
 This is, of course, until some serious complications begin to emerge.
 From a prevalence point of view, GERD is extremely common.
 According to studies, GERD affects 20% of all Americans.
 LPR, on the other hand, is less prominent.
 Still, millions of people have it.
+LPR is often underdiagnosed because its symptoms are less obvious than those of GERD, with many people not realizing that their symptoms, like chronic cough, hoarseness, or throat clearing, are related to laryngopharyngeal reflux.
 Note that infants and children are more likely to develop LPR due to the weak esophageal muscles and the prolonged time in the supine position.

-In this article, we will cover everything there is to know about laryngopharyngeal reflux, including how to treat it.
+In this article, we will cover everything there is to know about laryngopharyngeal reflux, including LPR reflux treatment.
 We will also discuss a very important topic – Why proton pump inhibitors may be harmful in the long-term.

 What are the signs and symptoms of LPR?